 The skin on our feet needs to have some moisture in them in order to protect the skin.
 When our feet lose that moisture the skin on our feet starts to become dry, flaky and can develop fissures which can be painful and lead to infection.
 Central heating and dry air in cold weather in the winter months can exacerbate the problem.

 If you suffer from dry skin on your feet then it is important to spend a little extra time caring for them to prevent foot pain from developing.
-A simple way to prevent this is to regularly use a pumice stone on your feet to get rid of any dry skin.
+A simple way to prevent this is to regularly keep your feet clean by taking a foot bath and using a pumice stone on your feet to get rid of any dry skin.

 After you have used a pumice stone make sure that your thoroughly moisturize your feet with a nourishing foot cream such as O’Keeffe’s Healthy Feet.
 In addition, you can wear a pair of moisturizing socks to help keep the moisture in the skin of your foot.